joseph-flinn/site/data/posts/0047-retro-failure-finishing-migrations.md

 ---

-The next failure we are going to examine is the failure to focus on and finish migrations.
+The next failure we are going to discuss is the failure to focus on and finish migrations.
 Will Larson changed my view on migrations in _An Elegant Puzzle_.
-Migrations are the only way to manage tech debt as an organization grows (Larson 2019).
+Migrations are the only way to manage tech debt effectively as an organization grows (Larson 2019).

 As I write this, the organization is days away from completing a migration that has been off-and-on again for the last three years.
-This has been one of our largest and most important migrations.
+This has been one of our largest and most important migrations to enable more reliable delivery of value to the end users.
 However, with a small team and a lot of different work to do outside of this single initiative, there has been a lot of "single-threaded" interrupts.

 The primary perspective of a failed migration is an attempt and an active failure which resulted in reverting to the original solution.
-However, there is another more dangerous version: the migration that is currently on pause to work on other higher priority initiatives.
+However, an alternative perspective of failure is the migration that is constantly on pause to work on other higher priority initiatives.

-The large migration that is just about to finish up spent half of its life on pause.
-In 2022, my team made little progress forward on any initiatives, let alone the infrastructure migration.
-Half of the team was new and onboarding, about a quarter of the capacity was being used for keeping the lights on, and the other quarter was being used on higher urgency initiatives (which were deprecated in favor of other higher priority initiatives and are still not done in 2024).
+The large value delivery migration that is just about to finish up spent half of its life on pause.
+In 2022, my team made little value impact on any initiative, let alone the infrastructure migration, because we switched to higher priority initiatives before the previous ones could be finished and the value delivered.
+Half of the team was new and onboarding, about a quarter of the capacity was being used for keeping the lights on, and the other quarter was being used on higher urgency initiatives (most which are still not done in 2024).

 What felt like a near-constant change in priority through the sense of urgency from whatever was on fire that week led to whiplash across the engineering department and on my team.
 When the fire was